 Perhaps the best-known early Ipswich Photographer was George Dexter (1862-1927).
 His photographs along with those of Edward Lee Darling (1874-1962) provide a wonderful visual history of the town.
-Thanks to Ipswich native Robert Cronin for sharing with me his collection of George Dexter glass plate negatives that have been in storage for almost 100 years, and who contacted me about sharing them with you.
-Some of these photos you may have seen before, even on this site, but these are new digital images created from the glass plates in high resolution by town historian Gordon Harris.
+The late Robert Cronin, an Ipswich native, shared with me his collection of George Dexter glass plate negatives that had been in storage for almost 100 years, These digital images were created from the glass plates.

-Robert Cronin tells how he came to have the glass plate negatives and why he shared them with me:
+Cronin told how he came to have the glass plate negatives and why he shared them with me:

 Click on any image below to begin the slideshow.
 Click on the ESC button or the X in the upper left corner to exit the slideshow.